 Pork Chile Colorado was my abuelito's (grandpa's) signature dish, which he loved to make every chance he got.
 Pappy was born and raised in the state of Chihuahua where Chile Colorado, whether made with beef, pork, or machaca (dried beef) is one the state's most treasured dishes.
 And it is one of my most treasured family recipes.

 I've only made one change to my grandfather's original recipe, like making my own chile colorado sauce with dried ancho and guajillo chiles instead of using canned enchilada sauce.
 But I've stayed true to the recipe by making sure to add plenty of Pappy's favorite ingredients like crushed oregano, ground cumin, garlic, nopales, and cooked pinto beans.
 Pork Chile Colorado can be served as a stew, or as a filling for tacos and/or burritos.

-- 2 pounds pork loin or pork roast, cut in 1-inch chunks
+- 2 lbs. pork loin or pork stew meat, cut in 1-inch chunks

 - 1/2 medium onion

 - 5 garlic cloves